Who are the Best American Reclining Sofa and Sectional Manufacturers?

 Other high quality manufacturers use similar connection systems for their sectionals, but only Smith Brothers uses it for their reclining sofas and loveseats as well.

-The six American manufacturers listed above are the best of the best.
+The nine American manufacturers listed above are higher quality than the next nine brands.
 There are significant differences in overall quality between these companies and the remaining manufacturers on this list.

 There may also be a substantial price difference.